zoot101/snapraid-daily/README.md

 # SnapRAID-DAILY

-Simple Bash Script to automate all essential SnapRAID functions.
+Simple Bash Script to automate all essential SnapRAID functions on Linux.

 In built email notifications with monitoring of the number of deletes/moves/updates.